-My interest in nutrition was first sparked during medical school in Bordeaux, France.
-At the old university, my professors insisted there was more to medicine than just writing prescriptions.
-We learned that food should be an important part of treating illness.
-And that you needed to pay attention to how those foods were made.
+While attending medical school in Bordeaux, France, my professors insisted there was more to medicine than just writing prescriptions.
+We learned that food should also be an important part of treating illness, and that you needed to pay attention to how those foods were made.

-Years later, when Anne-Marie and I started working with Omega Cure®, we discovered that the same attention given to making a high quality wine should be applied to fish oil and cod liver oil.
-Just like fine wine, the quality of a good omega-3 oil depends on the manufacturing process and presentation to the consumer.
+When Anne-Marie and I started developing Omega Cure® years later, we quickly discovered that the same attention given to making a luxurious wine should be applied to cod liver oil.
+Just like with wine, the quality of any healthy omega-3 oil is dependent on the manufacturing process and presentation to the consumer.

-You can’t take a bad quality wine and make it good again.
-Similarly, you can’t restore a rancid omega-3 oil back to freshness.
-You can try to cover the rancid taste and smell, but you cannot erase the effects of the oil’s deterioration.
-While seemingly obvious, these lessons are still ignored by most in the omega-3 industry.
+When a wine “goes off”, there’s simply no way to make it good again.
+Similarly, you can’t restore a rancid omega-3 oil back to its fresh state.
+Many manufacturers try to cover the rancid taste and smell with heavy flavoring or gelatin capsules, but it’s impossible to erase the effects of the oil’s deterioration.
+While seemingly obvious, these lessons are still ignored by many in the omega-3 industry.

-Last week, a study from France confirmed what wine owners have intuited for years.
-The study examined the impact of the container material on the nutritional quality of fruit juice.
-It found that glass bottles helped preserve the antioxidants and vitamins of juice during storage significantly better than plastic bottles.
+While more expensive and prone to breakage, glass is by far the best material for keeping food fresh and protected over time.
+A study from France confirmed what wine owners have intuited for years: During storage, glass bottles helped to preserve the antioxidants and vitamins of juice significantly better than plastic bottles.
 The reason?
-Glass was better at preventing oxygen from seeping into the container, which in turn helped preserve the nutrients over time.
+Glass was better at preventing oxygen from seeping into the container, helping to preserve nutrients over time.

-This same knowledge also applies to fish oil.
-After all, omega-3 fatty acids are particularly prone to oxidation, and storing a high quality fish oil in a plastic bottle will compromise the nutritional integrity and freshness level of the oil with time.
-This is why you’ll never find our Omega Cure in a plastic container or capsules.
+This same knowledge applies to fish oil.
+Since omega-3 fatty acids are particularly prone to oxidation, storing a high-quality cod liver oil in a plastic bottle risks compromising the nutritional integrity and freshness level of the oil over time.

-We encourage you to learn more about how Omega Cure is made on the About Our Oil page.
+To learn more about how Omega Cure is made, we encourage you to read the About Our Oil page.